 Our Nominating/Corporate Governance Committee is currently comprised of Messrs.
-Sokolow, House and Duff, with Mr. Sokolow serving as the Chairman, all of whom were determined by the Board of Directors to be independent of the Company.
+Sokolow, House and Duff, with Mr. Sokolow serving as the Chairman, all of whom were determined by the Board of Directors to be independent of the Company based on NASDAQ's definition of "independence.
 The Nominating/Corporate Governance Committee does not formally meet on a regular basis, but only as circumstances require.
-During fiscal 2012, the Nominating/Corporate Governance Committee held one meeting, acted by unanimous written consent in lieu of a meeting one time and held several informal meetings, in person and by telephone, to discuss various topics relevant to its function, including evaluating the composition, structure and qualifications of the Board of Directors.
+During fiscal 2013, the Nominating/Corporate Governance Committee held one meeting and held several informal meetings, in person and by telephone, to discuss various topics relevant to its function, including evaluating the composition, structure and qualifications of the Board of Directors.
 A copy of the Nominating/Corporate Governance Committee's Charter is available on our Internet website, at www.blackdiamond-inc.com under the tab "Corporate Governance" within the section called "Investor Relations."